St Peter's Church, Clayworth

 St. Peter's Church, Clayworth is a parish church in the Church of England in Clayworth, Nottinghamshire.

-The church is Grade I listed by the Department for Digital, Culture, Media and Sport as a building of outstanding architectural or historic interest.
+The church is listed Grade I on the National Heritage List for England.

 History

-The church dates from the early part of the 11th century.
+The church dates from the early part of the 11th century, with additions from the 13th, 14th and 15th centuries.
 A substantial restoration was done by John Oldrid Scott in 1874 to 1875.

-The church is in a joint parish with: